himanshubeniwal/ARCADE-GAME/README.md

 ## So, how to play?:

 1.)
-Player is supposed to use Up, Down, Right, Left keyboard keys.
+Player is supposed to use Up, Down, Right, Left keyboard keys.<br />
 2.)
-And cross the road without having an accident with bugs.
+And cross the road without having an accident with bugs.<br />
 3.)
 IMPORTANT: Speed of bugs may vary.
-Some bugs might have very high speed, whereas some might be really slow.
+Some bugs might have very high speed, whereas some might be really slow.<br />

 ## Files used for creating the Game: